drevops/vortex/.scaffold/docs/content/tools/xdebug.md

 > Xdebug is an extension for PHP, and provides a range of features to improve
 > the PHP development experience.

-DrevOps comes with Xdebug pre-installed and configured for local development thanks to [Lagoon images](https://github.com/uselagoon/lagoon-images).
+Scaffold comes with Xdebug pre-installed and configured for local development thanks to [Lagoon images](https://github.com/uselagoon/lagoon-images).

 Xdebug is also configured to work in coverage mode, allowing to run tests with